openapi4j/openapi4j/docs/index.md

 * [Request validator](operation-validator.md) is high level module to manage validation for requests and/or responses against operations.
 More details in the related project.
 * [Request adapters](operation-validator-adapters) is the repository of specific adapters to wrap requests and responses.

-## Documentation

-The documentation for all modules is available [here](https://openapi4j.github.io/openapi4j/).

 ## Versioning and compatibility

-All modules follow the [Semantic Versioning 2.0.0](https://semver.org) and are aligned on each release even there's no changes.
+All modules follow the [Semantic Versioning 2.0.0](https://semver.org) and are aligned on each release even there're no changes.

 ```xml
 <dependency>